handsontable/handsontable/docs/README.md

 Each documentation version has its own production branch from which the deployment is happening.
 The documentation branches are created using the following pattern `prod-docs/<MAJOR.MINOR>`.

 The documentation branches are created automatically once the Handsontable release script finishes its job.
-Depending on the library release version, two scenarios may happen:
+Depending on the Handsontable release version, two scenarios may happen:
 1. Patch release:
     * Regenerate Docs content for the API by executing `npm run docs:api`;
     * Commit and push the changes to the origin;